-There used to be ghosts here in the castle, didn't there?
+There used to be ghosts here in the schloss, didn't there?

-The sleeping shepherd in front of Merlau Castle
+The sleeping shepherd in front of Merlau schloss

 He hurried home to his wife and child and told them everything.
 The white woman did not harm him or speak a word, but her gestures were so pleading and compassionate that the shepherd regretted all his life not having granted her wish.
 She never appeared to him again.